openfl/www.openfl.org/_posts/2015-10-06-october-update.md

 ### Sensor

-Lime now has support accelerometer sensors, and the ground-work to help support new types of sensors in the future.
+Lime now has support for accelerometer sensors, and the ground-work to help support new types of sensors in the future.

 ```haxe
 var sensors = Sensor.getSensors (SensorType.ACCELEROMETER);